zawjen/ds-pipeline/religion/hadith.md

 - Begin expert outreach and compile recommendations.
 - Simultaneously search for PDFs and draft permission request letters.
 - Once permissions are obtained, initiate **data extraction and structuring**.

-Would you like me to draft a sample permission request letter for publishers?